nikuehn/BayesTruncRegGMM/README.md

 The DATA folder contains the three simulated data sets, as described in Section 3 of the paper.
 These are the full data sets, but one can genrate subsets based on truncation by selection only rwos with $Y_1 > -6$, or based on R_MAX by selecting only rows with $R < R_MAX$.

 The file `run_stan_simulation.R` shows how to load a data set and perform a simple regression using cmdstanR (https://mc-stan.org/cmdstanr/index.html).
+For a real application, the sampling parameters should be set to realistic values, and possibly initial values should be specified.